acezen3d/AzShadersDocument/tutorial/how_to_setup_ambient_lighting.md

 https://docs.unity3d.com/ScriptReference/ReflectionProbe.html

 ## Notes
 - Ambient lighting requires shader support to work.
-Az Standard shaders support it of course.
 - The greater the `Glossiness` and `Metallic` of the material, the more pronounced the ambient specular reflections will be.
 If `Glossiness` and `Metallic` are too small, ambient specular reflections may become invisible.
 - All changes in Runtime Unity Editor will not be saved to the scene file, you need to record them yourself.